AstrobioMike/AstrobioMike.github.io/amplicon/demultiplexing.md

 <br>

 # The data
-You certainly don't need to download this example data, but just in case you wanted to, you can from here:
+You certainly don't need to download this example data, but just in case you wanted to, you can from here (it's tiny, 30 Mb):

 ```
 cd ~